Understanding dying

 To bring the person comfort:

 Breathing can slow down and become shallower as the body becomes less activePeople may also develop an irregular breathing pattern or a noisy rattle to their breathing.
-This is caused a buildup of mucus in the chest, which they are unable to cough up.
+This is caused by a build-up of mucus in the chest, which they are unable to cough up.

 If you’ve experienced breathlessness yourself, you may be worried that the person is frightened and fighting for breath, but it is not thought that breathing changes at the end of life cause distress.